NumberExam Tips

 Common Mistakes to Avoid

 This exam tips covers Common Mistakes to Avoid within Negative Numbers for GCSE Mathematics.
 Revise Negative Numbers in Number for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 12 of 13 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 12 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position